oresat/oresat-linux/docs/images/linux_host.rst

 - Install ``nmap`` for your system

-- Run nmap to figure out the card's IP address. **Replace** ``10.42.1.1/24`` in the follow command to be addres **with** the IPv4 address space found in the previous step.
+- Run nmap to figure out the card's IP address. **Replace** ``10.42.1.1/24`` in the follow command to be address **with** the IPv4 address space found in the previous step.

   .. code-block:: text